 Both LastPass and 1Password offer unique features to keep your passwords safe.
 Read on to find out which password management system is a better fit for your password needs.

 The most fundamental feature that every password manager needs to get right is, of course, protecting your passwords.
-Both LastPass and 1Password utilize a master password system to lock up all of your other login credentials in a strong digital vault.
+Both LastPass and 1Password utilize a master password system to lock up all of your other login credentials in a robust digital vault.

-LastPass passwords are stored on its remote servers, but they are obfuscated using 256-bit AES encryption.
+LastPass passwords are stored on its remote servers, but they are protected using 256-bit AES encryption.
 Passwords are only encrypted and decrypted on the local machine, so there should be no way a man in the middle attack could compromise your login credentials.
-Although LastPass has been compromised at some points in the past, it’s been excellent at rebounding with improved features and tighter security.
+Although LastPass has been compromised at some points in the past, it’s excellent at rebounding with improved features and tighter security.